Our education programmes

-We believe that education enables people from all backgrounds to progress equally, to make informed decisions and to contribute to a better society and a sustainable future.
+We believe that education enables people from all backgrounds to progress equally, to make informed decisions and to contribute to a more inclusive society and a sustainable future.

-- As Science, Technology, Engineering and Maths (STEM) is at the core of our business, we sponsor a nationwide primary school programme Energize to inspire an interest in STEM subjects amongst the workforce of the future.
+- Science, Technology, Engineering and Maths (STEM) skills are at the core of our business, we deliver a nationwide primary school programme Energize, in partnership with Junior Achievement Ireland, which aims to inspire an interest in STEM subjects amongst the workforce of the future.

 - We sponsor Ireland's first business to education reading initiative, Time to Read, which provides reading support for children in 2nd class (age 7-9).

 - We support the Skills at Work programme in secondary schools to highlight the importance of education and develop essential life skills.

 An integral part of Gas Networks Ireland’s Corporate Responsibility Strategy is fostering students’ interest in STEM subjects.
 To help promote careers in science to primary school students and encourage them to study science subjects at second-level, we launched our new STEM education programme, Energize, in partnership with Junior Achievement Ireland in 2018.